lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Stimulus/README.md

 - `connect()`
 - `disconnect()`

-`connect()` is triggered when the controller is connected to a DOM element, with the `data-controller` data attributes.
+`connect()` is triggered when the controller is connected to a DOM element, with the `data-controller` attribute.

 If you want to read more about Stimulus controller lifecycles, read [this](https://stimulus.hotwire.dev/reference/lifecycle-callbacks)